AgaMiko/academic-kickstart/content/authors/admin/_index.md

 # Is this the primary user of the site?
 superuser: true

-# Role/position
+# Role/position - More descriptive
-role: PhD & Senior AI Engineer
+role: PhD, Senior AI Engineer & Researcher

-# Organizations/Affiliations
+# Organizations/Affiliations - Current and significant appointments
 organizations:
 - name: Chaptr.AI
   url: "https://chaptr.ai/"
+- name: PL/AI Advisory Group ("AI for Poland") - Ministry of Digitalization
+  url: "https://www.gov.pl/web/cyfryzacja/plai-sztuczna-inteligencja-dla-polski" # Example URL, replace with official if available

-# Short bio (displayed in user profile at end of posts)
+# Short bio (displayed in user profile at end of posts) - Updated and expanded
-bio: Researcher, programmer and AI expert with a solid experience in the industry, focusing on large language models, explainable AI, and bias detection and mitigation.
+bio: |
+  Dr. Agnieszka Mikołajczyk-Bareła is a Senior AI Engineer at Chaptr.AI, focusing on Large Language Models (LLMs), RAG, and AI assistants.
+Previously, as NLP Team Leader at Voicelab.AI, she led the development of TRURL, Poland's first large-scale generative model.

+  Her PhD research at Gdańsk University of Technology concentrated on crucial issues of bias detection and mitigation in AI.
+With over 2500 citations (Google Scholar), her work spans LLMs, Explainable AI (XAI), and ethical AI development.
+She actively contributes to "AI for Good" initiatives like HearAI and DetectWaste.

+# Interests - Seems current and relevant
 interests:
-- Large Language Models
+- Large Language Models (LLMs)
-- Explainable Artificial Intelligence
+- Explainable Artificial Intelligence (XAI)
 - Bias Detection & Mitigation
+- Responsible & Ethical AI
+- Natural Language Processing (NLP)
-- Image Analysis
+# - Image Analysis (Keep if still a major focus, comment out/remove if less so)
-- Deep Learning
+# - Deep Learning (Generally covered by others, keep if specific DL research is highlighted)

+# Education - Correct
 education:
   courses:
-  - course: PhD in Machine Learning
+  - course: PhD in Machine Learning (Bias Detection & Mitigation)
     institution: Gdańsk University of Technology
     year: 2017 - 2022
   - course: MEng in Control Theory